 One of the things that we have plenty of in this household is bread.
 If I don’t have a course then I am either making bread for us to eat or I am experimenting with new techniques and new flavours.
 We often have three (or more) crusts of various loaves sitting on the bread board.
 Our chickens are good at eating the leftovers but sometimes even they go on strike.
 To be honest, I prefer it if we eat the leftovers rather than give them to the chickens.
 So, this is what I do with them.
+(A lot of the links below are to my other website The Ordinary Cook, where my passion for all things breads started).

 Rip it into chunks and add it to the next loaf.
 This way of recycling the bread makes your next loaf taste even more delicious.
 I place the chunks of bread in the bowl that I am going to make the loaf in and add the water that I am going to use for the loaf and let it soak for about twenty minutes.
 Then make the loaf as normal, you may need a little extra water to make your dough softly sticky, as it should be.
+Hop on over to the Recycled Loaf recipe.

 Bread sauce.
 Next to bread, this may be my favourite thing to eat.
 Having said that I don’t tend to eat it that often, usually at Christmas and then maybe a couple of times of year.
 However, each time I eat it I wonder why I don’t make it at least every week, if not every day.
 My recipe is here.